Academic Life

 GRACE students achieve academic excellence as demonstrated in their daily learning experiences and measured through standardized testing.

-MAP tests present students with engaging, age-appropriate content.
+STAR tests present students with engaging, age-appropriate content.
 As a student responds to questions, the test responds to the student, adjusting up or down in difficulty.
-As a result of NWEA tests, educators can make informed decisions to promote your child’s academic growth.
+As a result of this test from Renaissance, educators can make informed decisions to promote your child’s academic growth.

-- Kindergarten and first-grade students take a reading and math computer-based test with audio.
-Estimated total test time: 90 minutes.
+• Kindergarten and first-grade students take a reading (or early literacy) and math computer-based test with audio.
+Estimated total test time: 40 minutes.

-- Second- and third-grade students take a reading, math and language arts computer-based test.
-Estimated total test time: 180 minutes.
+• Second- and third-grade students take a reading and math computer-based test.
+Estimated total test time: 40 minutes.

-- Fourth- through eighth-grade students take a reading, math, language arts and science computer-based test.
-Estimated total test time: 240 minutes.
+• Fourth- through eighth-grade students take a reading and math computer-based test.
+Estimated total test time: 40 minutes.

-Each semester, GRACE families receive their student’s individual NWEA MAP Student Progress Report accompanied by an explanatory summary letter.
+Twice a year (fall and spring), GRACE families receive their student’s individual STAR Family Report accompanied by an explanatory summary letter.